GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-cloud-build-cloud-run/index.md

 ## Create a new app and run it locally

-In this section, you will create a new Phoenix app **without** a database, and make sure it runs locally in development.
+In this section, you will create a new Phoenix app *without* a database and make sure that it runs locally in development.
 If you already have an app to deploy, you may use it instead.

 ### Create a new Phoenix app